-The long-term incentive is defined as an annual target amount and is based on the performance of LEM evaluated over a period of three consecutive financial years (2016/17 - 2018/19).
+The long-term incentive is defined as an annual target amount and is based on the performance of LEM evaluated over a period of three consecutive financial years (2017/18 - 2019/20).
 The performance criterion is the cumulated Economic Value Added (EVA) over these three financial years.
 The Board of Directors defines the EVA objective at the beginning of year one and the evaluation of the performance takes place at the end of year three.
 Once the forward-looking EVA objective is defined, this EVA objective remains unchanged over the three-year period.

-For Executive Management, the minimum payout of the long-term incentive is 0% of the target amount and the maximum payout is 200%.
+For Executive Management, the minimum payout of the long-term incentive is 0 % of the target amount and the maximum payout is 200 %.
+The target amount of the long-term incentive represents between 11 % and 15 % of the total target compensation.

-For the long-term incentive cycle 2016/17 to 2018/19, the maximum amount approved prospectively by the Shareholders at the Annual General Meeting in 2016 is CHF 851'000 for payout in 2019.
+For the long-term incentive cycle 2017/18 to 2019/20, the maximum amount approved prospectively by the Shareholders at the Annual General Meeting in 2017 is CHF 1'200'000 for payout in 2020.